neoforged/Documentation/docs/datastorage/valueio.md

 ### Codecs

 [`Codec`s][codec] can also be used to store and read values from the value access.
-In Vanilla, all `Codec`s are handled using a `RegistryOps`, allowing datapack entries to be used. `ValueOutput#store` and `storeNullable` take in the key, the codec to write the object, and the object itself. `storeNullable` will not write anything if the object is `null`. `ValueInput#read` can read the object by taking in the key and the codec, returning an `Optional`-wrapped object.
+In Vanilla, all `Codec`s are handled using a `RegistryOps`, allowing the storage of datapack entries. `ValueOutput#store` and `storeNullable` take in the key, the codec to write the object, and the object itself. `storeNullable` will not write anything if the object is `null`. `ValueInput#read` can read the object by taking in the key and the codec, returning an `Optional`-wrapped object.

 ```java
 // For some BlockEntity subclass